Guide-Analytics/cog_complexity/README.md

 - Results is saved in one .csv file.
 You may use other conversion file types (i.e. csv --> parquet, csv --> avro)

 ## START: How to execute program
+- _While this program behaves more like a script, line 103-104 still act as the input command line prompt_
+-
+`python3 ceo_score.py `

 ## PURPOSE: How is it done - (per notes from CEO's Q&A calls):